 Our Leadership Team is responsible for managing the organisation and delivering the strategy, in order to successfully achieve our strategic goals and make our vision a reality.

-Each member of the leadership team brings a unique set of skills and experience to the table, enabling us to draw on a diverse range of knowledge and abilities.
+Each member of the Leadership Team brings a unique set of skills and experience to APM, enabling us to draw on a diverse range of knowledge and abilities.

 Listening to customers and adapting services based on their feedback has been a constant thread throughout Jo’s career.
 As head of service innovation at APM, Jo manages the teams that deliver services to the association’s members and qualification-takers.
 It is vital for her to understand the needs and expectations of colleagues, members and the wider project profession to ensure APM continues to meet their evolving needs.

 Jo joined APM in 2016 and her role has since grown to incorporate responsibility for the Portfolio team, which oversees strategic project delivery and drives innovation within APM.
 Together, Jo and her teams identify new ways of working with customers and enhancing services such as qualifications, accreditation's and events in line with demand.

 Prior to joining APM, Jo gained 25 years’ experience in customer service and people management.
 She began her career in academic publishing and progressed to a global role, leading customer service teams in 20 countries.